Space Meets Time: Local Spacetime Neural Network For Traffic Flow Forecasting: Experiments

 \subsubsection{Train on Multiple Networks}

 Finally, we trained a single model on the combined dataset by mixing the training examples from PeMS-Bay and METR-LA.
 The learned STNN model captures the general traffic patterns from both datasets.
 The results are shown in the last two rows of Table~\ref{tab:results_comparison}.
-The performance of the uniform STNN is very close to STNNs that train and test on the same network, and outperforms baselines on both datasets with large margin.
+The performance of the uniform STNN is very close to STNNs that train and test on the same network, and outperforms baselines on both datasets of short-term prediction.